Drownproofing: Technique

 In Drownproofing terminology, the great majority of people are "floaters".
-That is to say that, with the lungs fully inflated, they have slightly less specific gravity than water and will not start to sink until they exhale.
+That is to say that, with the lungs fully inflated (or say at total lung capacity), they have slightly less specific gravity than water and will not start to sink until they exhale.
 An average floater has 3–4 lb of positive buoyancy in fresh water.
 "Sinkers" can also benefit from a modified technique, but will find it more difficult to learn and will probably need specialised coaching.

 In the Drownproofing survival technique, the subject floats in a relaxed, near-vertical posture, with the top of the head just above the surface.
 Using the arms or legs to exert a downward pressure, the subject raises himself sufficiently so that the mouth is above the surface and a breath is taken, before dropping back into the relaxed float.
 This is done several times a minute (typically between 5 and 10), depending upon the needs of the individual.
 It is important to keep the lungs fully inflated for the maximum possible time and to exhale and inhale rapidly when a breath is taken.

 The technique is easy to learn and does not require arduous training or a high standard of physical fitness.
 With practice, it is possible to remain afloat in this way for a long time with minimal effort.
 Lanoue taught his students to perform the technique with hands and feet tied, thus demonstrating that it is possible to survive even when injured or otherwise disabled.

 Criticism

 The main criticism of Drownproofing is that, with the body almost totally immersed, heat loss will be greater than with vigorous swimming or treading water, with the consequent earlier onset of hypothermia.
 But other sources suggest that heat loss is increased by vigorous action, because it displaces relatively warmer water that is trapped by the subject's clothing.
 In any cold water situation, the main objective should be to get out of the water and find shelter and dry clothing.
 In any case, Drownproofing should never be regarded as a substitute for the normal safety precautions recommended for any water activity.

 The effects of heat loss can be reduced by using the Heat Escape Lessening Posture (H.E.L.P).
 The Heat Escape Lessening Posture was designed for use with a Personal Flotation Device.
-Essentially the person grabs his/her knees to reduce surface area exposed to the water and centralize body heat.
-It can be adapted and used as part of the drownproofing technique, but is far more challenging.
+Essentially the person grabs their knees to reduce the surface area exposed to the water and centralize body heat.
+It can be adapted and used as part of the drownproofing technique but is far more challenging due to the physical exertion required to hold your body in this shape, and the near impossibility of keeping your legs pressed to your torso while your hands are bound behind your back.